chrisdwheatley/jspm-systemjs-babel-seed/readme.md

 ### Getting Started

-Clone the repository
+Clone the repository (into a renamed folder if desired)

-`git clone git@github.com:swirlycheetah/jspm-systemjs-babel-seed.git <your-project-name>`
+`git clone git@github.com:swirlycheetah/jspm-systemjs-babel-seed.git your-project-name`

+`cd` into your folder

+`cd your-project-name`

 Install the project dependencies

-`npm install`
+`npm install && jspm install`

 Start the server